Propagator norm and sharp decay estimates for Fokker-Planck equations with linear drift: Preliminaries and main result

 \subsubsection{Long time behavior}

-One consequence of Theorem $\ref{maintheo}$ is that all the estimates about the decay of the solutions of the ODE carry over to the corresponding FPE problem.
-In particular, it follows that the hypocoercive ODE estimates \eqref{hypoODE} and \eqref{1hypoODEdefect} hold also for solutions of the corresponding FP equation.
-Moreover, the best constants in the estimates are the same both for the FP case and for its corresponding drift ODE. \begin{theorem} Let $C \in \R^{d \times d}$ be \textit{non-defective} and satisfy Condition $A$.
+One consequence of Theorem $\ref{maintheo}$ is that all the estimates about the decay of the solutions of the ODE carry over to the corresponding FP-equation.
+In particular, it follows that the hypocoercive ODE estimates \eqref{hypoODE} and \eqref{1hypoODEdefect} hold also for solutions of the corresponding FP-equation.
+Moreover, the best constants in the estimates are the same both for the FP-case and for its corresponding drift ODE. \begin{theorem} Let $C \in \R^{d \times d}$ be \textit{non-defective} and satisfy Condition $A$.
 Let $c_1$ be the best constant in the estimate \eqref{hypoODE} for the ODE \eqref{eqODE}.
 Then it is also the optimal constant $c_{\min}$ in the following hypocoercive estimate

-for the Fokker-Planck equation \eqref{NormalizedFPwithC}. \end{theorem} \begin{theorem} Let $C\in \R^{d \times d}$ be defective and satisfy Condition $A$.
+for the \bea{solution of the} FP-equation \eqref{NormalizedFPwithC}. \end{theorem} \begin{theorem} Let $C\in \R^{d \times d}$ be defective and satisfy Condition $A$.
 Let $M$ be the maximal size of a Jordan block associated to $\mu$.
 Let $\epsilon>0$ be fixed and $c_{1, \epsilon}$ be the best constant in the estimate \eqref{1hypoODEdefect} for the ODE \eqref{eqODE}.
-Then the following hypocoercive estimates holds
+Then the following hypocoercive estimate holds